AriaKafie/chessnut/README.md

 ## Overview
-Chessnut is a UCI-compatible chess engine written from scratch in c++.
+Chessnut is a UCI-compatible chess engine written from scratch in C++.

 ## Compiling Chessnut
 ```